iajhff/simplicitybasics/Tutorial.md

 ### e) Install simply

-simply is the official SimplicityHL CLI tool for building and deploying contracts:
+simply is a helper tool created by the starkware bitcoin community, which integrates directly into the esplora testnet:

 ```bash
 cargo install --git https://github.com/starkware-bitcoin/simply simply